Towards a Localised S-Matrix Theory: The Localised S-Matrix

 To set the stage for our formalism, let us for definiteness consider the scattering process: $S_1(p_1) \ \chi_1(p_2) \to S_2(k_1) \ \chi_2(k_2)$.
 At the tree level, this $2\to 2$ process may be represented by the $s$-channel Feynman diagram shown in Figure~\ref{fig:local_FeynD}.
 For later convenience, we define the total four-momenta, $p = p_1 + p_2$ and $k = k_1 + k_2$, of all particles in the initial and final state, respectively.
 Applying the LSZ formalism~\cite{Lehmann:1954rq}, the transition amplitude $T_{\rm F}$, for the aforementioned process, may be evaluated as

 with $\qt^2 = (p^0)^2 - m_{\Phi}^2$.
 Note that energy-momentum conservation, $p = k$, arises as a result of Lorentz invariance and the local nature of the interactions.
-If the particle $\Phi$ becomes OS in the $s$-channel of Figure~\ref{fig:local_FeynD}, we may naively incorporate its decay width $\Gamma_\Phi$ by complexifying its squared mass~(e.g., see~\cite{Nowakowski:1993iu,Campagne:1997fu}), which amounts to making the substitution, $m^2_\Phi \to m^2_\Phi + i m_\Phi\Gamma_\Phi$, in~\eqref{eq:amplitude_std}.
+If the particle $\Phi$ obeys the on-mass shell (OS) condition in the $s$-channel of Figure~\ref{fig:local_FeynD}, we may naively incorporate its decay width $\Gamma_\Phi$ by complexifying its squared mass~(e.g., see~\cite{Nowakowski:1993iu,Campagne:1997fu}), which amounts to making the substitution, $m^2_\Phi \to m^2_\Phi + i m_\Phi\Gamma_\Phi$, in~\eqref{eq:amplitude_std}.
 For simplicity, we ignore possible finite width effects in this work, by setting $\Gamma_\Phi = 0$.

 We should emphasise here that the transition amplitude $T_{\rm F}$ is not only Lorentz invariant, but also enjoys the fundamental property of analyticity which in turn implies the so-called crossing symmetry~\cite{Eden:1966dnq}.
 Specifically, the transition amplitude for the ($t$-channel) process $S_1(p_1) \ S_2(p_2) \to \chi_1(p^{\prime}_1) \ \chi_2(p^{\prime}_2)$ can be recovered from the $s$-channel amplitude given in~\eqref{eq:amplitude_std}.
 In this case, the relevant four-momenta, $p$ and $k$, are defined as: $p = p_1 - p_1^{\prime}$ and $k = p_2^{\prime} - p_2$.
 As a consequence of the analyticity of the S-matrix, we can only change the signs of the momenta of the incoming and outgoing particles, but the analytic structure of the amplitude in~\eqref{eq:amplitude_std} remains intact.
-This property of analyticity is that we wish to preserve in our formulation of a non-local extension of the S-matrix which we discuss below.
+This property of analyticity is that we wish to preserve in our formulation of a localised modification of the S-matrix which we discuss below.